Neural-Systems-at-UIO/nutil/docs/testing.rst

 **Automated validation**
 ~~~~~~~~~~~~~~~~~~~~~~

-Nutil has been expanded to include a Validator feature (implemented on 22.02.21).
+An automatic validator feature was implemented on 22.02.21.
 This directly compares PNG, TIF, TIFF, CSV and HTML output files from two sets of Nutil analyses, with any differences flagged.
-It is set up so that the output from a new version of Nutil is compared to ground truth data with known output, to ensure that any bugs in the code are picked up prior to release.
-On implementation of new Nutil features that alter the output structure, these ground truth datasets have to be updated, as the Nutil output and ground truth must be identical to pass the validation procedure.
+It is set up so that the output from new versions of Nutil are compared to ground truth data with known output, to ensure that any errors or bugs in the code are picked up prior to release.
+In order to pass the validation procedure, the Nutil output and ground truth must be identical.

 Two validation systems have been implemented that utilise the Validator:

 **1. Automated validation on Github that initiates with each git push**